imLinguin/open-galaxy/README.md

 ## Purpose

-I'm trying to prove the point that it's easy to do <sub>will see abou tthat</sub>
+I'm trying to prove the point that it's easy to do <sub>will see about that</sub>

 ## How to get it